Not just a girl's disease...

 It still took four visits to my GP before they finally acknowledged the severity of my state and started to look for a diagnosis.
 I ended up receiving treatment in hospital and spent four months off work and many more In therapy.

 Anorexia dominated my life for months.
 I barely ate or slept and would avoid family and friends so that they couldn't question me about my weight.
 Looking back I wonder how I managed.
 I used to put on a show at work, and while people were concerned they rarely said anything to me.
 At home I became increasingly short tempered and my fiancee went through hell with me — I really tested the strength of our relationship.
 The few pictures we have from this time are put to one side as they are very upsetting for us to view.

-That’s why I am helping Mind to promote their new mental health guidelines for men and boys.
-It will hopefully help show that mental health problems are not abnormal for men and there is help available in many forms.
-I also think it’s important to acknowledge that men face mental health difficulties which differ to those of women and that mental health guidelines and strategies should reflect this.
+I think it's important to acknowledge that men face mental health difficulties which differ to those of women and that mental health guidelines and strategies should reflect this.

 I was lucky that after my diagnosis someone pointed me in the direction of the Mind infoline.
 I was at rock bottom when I called them, struggling to open up and talk about the things I was doing to myself.
 The person I spoke to on the helpline was exactly the voice I needed to hear and they were able to give me and my fiancée information on the help available to me and where I could go to access it.
 My family also used the information that Mind provide to gain an understanding of what I was going through and how they could help.